shlomoswidler/on-call-calendar/README.md

 # on-call-calendar
-Create on-call assignments in a calendar interface
+Create on-call assignments in a skinnable calendar interface

 ## What it is

 A tool to record on call assignments.
 The period of time is chosen by the user.
 Holidays can be marked and assigned in advance.

-The spreadsheet is intended for you to apply any custom formatting you like.
+The spreadsheet is intended for you to apply any skin (custom formatting) you like.
 It looks like this, out of the box:

 ![Screenshot of the spreadsheet](raw-screenshot.png)

 ## Why use it

 You have a pool of people who need to be on call, and you want to assign one person to cover each day.
 You also want to dole out assignments remotely but share the view of this calendar among all participants — perhaps via screen sharing or via a shared office.com file — so everyone can see the assignments as they are created.
+You may also want to adhere to your organiztion's visual branding guidelines.

 ## How to use

+### Functionality

 The date range shown on the calendar is customizable, up to 12 weeks in length.
 Enter the start date and the end date at the top in cells C3 and C4 and the calendar will be generated in the grid below.
 If you enter a date range that would extend beyond the 12-week display area a warning message will appear in cells B5:C5.